Beginn-coder/SOC-Automation-Project-2.0/README.md

 4. Click View Alert and ensure the status is set to Enabled.

 ### 3. Verify Data Reception
-1. Go back to n8n and click on the Listen for test event button.
+1. Go back to **n8n** and click on the **Listen for test event** button.

 **Note**: you may need to wait for a minute

-Once the screen is updated, showing "Workflow executed", you can Expand the JSON or Body section in the Output Data.
+Once the screen is updated, showing **"Workflow executed"**, you can Expand the JSON or Body section in the Output Data.
 You should see the telemetry fields we configured in Splunk:

 - _time
 - ComputerName